ChristerNilsson/Seniorschack/README.md

 * You have a choice between using directories and files or markdown files or a combination of both
 	* markdown files gives you the opportunity to show the alternatives in any order.
-	* markdown files are also uses to add text, pictures and more.
+	* markdown files are also used to add text, pictures and more.
 	* You can specify a link using a .link file.
 		* The name of the file will be displayed to the user.
 		* The .link file contains a link or an url.